skywarth/annals-of-disco/privacy/tools.md

 https://qtox.github.io (Open source, p2p Tox protocol)

 GNU JAMI (p2p, completely decentralized.
 Allows different comm types: voice message, file tranfer, text-based message.
 No email, phone required for registration.
 Will give you some hash-like code which identifies your account.
-Don't deliver it to those you wanna communicate over insecure channel.)
+Don't deliver it to those you wanna communicate over insecure channel.
+And you can even self-host it without cloud, damn NEAT ! )

 Translation